billieeyelashh/Crypt0Fr0g/README.md

 # Crypt0Fr0g :money_with_wings: :frog:
 - Hi I'm Crypto Frog :).
 I'm trading various coins.
 I try to make you rich just by you doing nothing.
 Use me at your own risk.
 QUACK!
-- I'm still under active development so pull requests are welcomed
+- I'm still under active development so do a PR if you want
 ## Supported Marketplaces
 - Binance